Freshly-Picked Tingle's Rosy Rupeeland

-is an adventure video game developed by Vanpool and published by Nintendo for the Nintendo DS handheld game console.
-It was released in Japan in September 2006, and in Europe in September 2007.
+is a 2006 adventure game developed by Vanpool and published by Nintendo for the Nintendo DS.

-Freshly-Picked Tingle's Rosy Rupeeland stars Tingle, a character who has appeared in several games in The Legend of Zelda series starting from The Legend of Zelda: Majora's Mask for the Nintendo 64.
+It stars Tingle, a character who has appeared in several games in The Legend of Zelda series starting from Majora's Mask for the Nintendo 64.

+Freshly-Picked Tingle's Rosy Rupeeland was released in Japan in September 2006, and in Europe in September 2007.
 It was commercially successful in Japan, selling 234,862 units by the end of 2007.

 Gameplay

 The objective of Freshly-Picked Tingle's Rosy Rupeeland is to continually build up a tower found under a spring to the west of Tingle's house.
 To do this, the player must feed Rupees into the tower.
 Subsequent gameplay is built upon finding as much money as possible, but also mixed with traditional The Legend of Zelda dungeon adventuring and puzzle elements.
 Among this, however, is a shallow bargaining system for interacting with non-player characters (NPCs), as items and information must be bought via offering what the player thinks is a suitable price.
 If the price is too low, the player may not receive anything, but if the price offered is too high they may be needlessly spending too much.

 Dungeons within Tingle's Rosy Rupeeland are found on each of the game's three continents, and are a necessity to complete the game.
 By completing a dungeon, the player receives what are typically the biggest Rupee rewards and by defeating the end-of-dungeon bosses they receive one of five gems.
 Even if the player has successfully built the tower to its tallest height, they must have collected all the gems to access the final location.
 Accessing these dungeons is limited by the height of the tower, as certain areas can only be accessed once the tower is a certain height, and thus after the player has donated enough Rupees into it.

 Tingle can collect items along his journey, selling them later for profit or using them to aid support characters or other NPCs.
 Items can be mixed together to create different variations.
 These are made via the boiling pot in Tingle's home, where the player uses the stylus to stir the mixture.
 Other items can be used to decorate the top floor of Tingle's house, and completing the game allows the player to change Tingle's clothing.